Litchfield National Park

 Litchfield National Park is an aesthetically stunning landscape, shaped by water and time, culturally rich and steeped in history.

 This Park is spectacular at any time, though most 4WD tracks are closed during the wet season.
-Some swimming areas such as Wangi Falls, become unsafe after heavy rain and are closed for swimming but kiosk and picnic facilities remain open.
+Some swimming areas such as Wangi Falls, become unsafe after heavy rain and are closed for swimming but the Wangi Falls Cafe and picnic facilities remain open.

 There are many camping areas located throughout the Park, as well as picnic areas and bushwalking tracks.
 Some waterholes are safe to swim in.